What are dark circles?

 The darkening of the pigment underneath the eyes can be caused by a number of environmental and biological factors.
 The reason for an individual’s dark circles may be that excessive pigmentation is simply genetic or hereditary.
 Other factors which may cause dark circles include allergies, skin laxity, and deep tear troughs, sometimes referred to as tear trough depression.

 How much do genetics influence dark circles?

 Dark circles are certainly considered to have a genetic basis and can often be due to genetics.
-Some people are more likely than others to have excessive pigmentation, melanin deposition, or low levels of collagen in the area under the eyes - all of which contribute to the appearance of dark circles.
+Some people are more likely than others to have excessive pigmentation, melanin deposition, or low levels of collagen2 in the area under the eyes3 - all of which contribute to the appearance of dark circles.
 Although hereditary genetics can ensure one individual is more susceptible to dark circles than another, it is also recognised that stress, ageing and a lack of rest can cause pigmentary change.

 What about the other causes?

 Excessive pigmentation can be caused by inflammation in the skin around the eye as a result of allergic reactions and other dermatological conditions.
 Rubbing or scratching the skin around the eye, due to irritation, worsens inflammation, contributing to skin laxity and the appearance of dark circles.